Tenerife holds many old memories for me.

 Have you ever visited a place as a hedonistic youngster only to revisit a few years later and see it in a completely new light?

 Ever been to Tenerife?
+Any advice on places to visit in Tenerife.
 What’s you favourite thing to do there?
 Let me know!